top of page

 The minimum training for basic competence is 40 live (not online) hours.
 To be considered a Certified Lymphatic Therapist (trained for post surgical and cancer) is a minimum of 135 live hours.
 Most CLT's are physical and occupational therapists or nurses, and they usually work in cancer clinics.
 Very few massage therapists undergo the rigorous training it takes to become a CLT.

 Our therapist holds numerous certifications.
-She has been in practice for almost 25 years and has 2,000 hours in advanced medical massage and manual therapy training.
+She has been in practice for almost 25 years and has over 2,000 hours in advanced medical massage and manual therapy training.
 (This is equivalent to over 165 years of training for the average massage therapist who gets only the amount of training required by the state for continuing education!)
 Out of that, she has over 500 hours of training and over 10 years experience in lymphatics.
 She is a Vodder School certified lymphatic therapist and is also certified in combined de-congestive therapy.
 The Vodder School International is considered around the world to be the gold standard in lymphatic training.
 They offer the most extensive training in the world.
-Additonally, she is trained in the French osteopathic method of lymphatic drainage therapy.
+Additionally, she is trained in the French osteopathic method of lymphatic drainage therapy.
 She has spent years studying directly with its developer, Dr. Bruno Chikly and his senior instructor, Molly Clark, PT.

 What is a Lymphatic Massage?